 One of the most exciting wine regions in France, Champagne lies just to the east of Paris.
 As with all […]Keep Reading

 One of the most exciting wine regions in France, Champagne lies just to the east of Paris.
-As with all of the parts of France where vines can be found, wine has been produced here for millennia.
-The two major cities of the region, Reims and Troyes were founded by the Romans in the 1st century AD and where the Romans went they brought viticulture.
-Champagne became a center for wine production and developed a reputation that would outlast the Roman occupation of Gaul.
-Despite being repeated devastated by war – unlucky is the region that stands between Paris and border with Germany – Champagne has always rebuilt, replanted and thrived.
+As with all of the regions of France where vines can be found, wine has been produced here for millennia.
+The two major cities of the region, Reims and Troyes, were founded by the Romans in the 1st century AD, and where the Romans went, they brought viticulture.
+Champagne became a center for wine production and developed a reputation that would outlast Gaul’s Roman occupation.
+Despite being repeatedly devastated by war – unlucky is the region that stands between Paris and the border with Germany – Champagne has always rebuilt, replanted, and thrived.

 The Côte des Bar is located in the southernmost area of Champagne in the Pays d’Aube.
-Politically and geologically this sub-zone is as far as you can get from Reims and Épernay.
-When the original borders of Champagne were drawn there was lively debate on whether or not the Aube should be included.
+Politically and geologically, this sub-zone is as far as you can get from Reims and Épernay.
+When Champagne’s original borders were drawn, there was a lively debate on whether or not the Aube should be included.
 Here the terroir is starkly different from northern Champagne and its famed chalky soils.
-In the Aube the terroir resembles that of Chablis – clay over Kimmeridgian and Portlandian limestone.
-These soils produce wines of great delineation, power and purity.
+In the Aube, the terroir resembles that of Chablis – clay over Kimmeridgian and Portlandian limestone.
+These soils produce wines of great delineation, power, and purity.

-Davy farms 7.5 hectares of vines around the villages of Avirey and Lingey just half an hour north of Chablis.
-He owns just 2 hectares himself and he rents the rest.
-The patchwork nature of the vineyards – intermixed with forest and fields of grain – show the centuries-long work of identifying the rockiest and most suitable places to grow vines.
-Davy is descended from these pioneers and he preserves many of their tools and records at his cellar.
+Davy farms 7.5 hectares of vines around the villages of Avirey and Lingey, just half an hour north of Chablis.
+He owns just 2 hectares himself, and he rents the rest.
+The patchwork nature of the vineyards – intermixed with forest and fields of grain – shows the centuries-long work of identifying the rockiest and most suitable places to grow vines.
+Davy is descended from these pioneers, and he preserves many of their tools and records at his cellar.